Clarification

 For example:

-If the tender has asked for services to be completed daily and a tenderer responds that the services will be completed seven times per week, you should seek clarification that the services are indeed completed once per day.
+If the tender has asked for services to be completed daily and a bidder responds that the services will be completed seven times per week, you should seek clarification that the services are indeed completed once per day.

-In seeking clarification, all communications with tenderers must be properly recorded so that an audit trail is maintained.
+In seeking clarification, all communications with bidders must be properly recorded so that an audit trail is maintained.
 If PCS-Tender is being utilised, clarifications can be recorded on the system in the messaging area.

 Negotiations in relation to price, essential aspects of the tender or other areas where bid improvements may be possible must not take place as part of the clarification process.